kapilt/pytosca/README.rst

 Feedback
 --------

+[outdated]

- - os version should not be an integer, minimum it should be a float
+ - os version should not be an integer, minimum it should be a float, ideally a string.

 library notes